 - POST, PUT, and DELETE Requests Using HttpClient in ASP.NET Core

-In this article, we are going to learn how to send POST, PUT and DELETE requests using HttpClient in ASP.NET Core.
+In this article, we learn how to send POST, PUT and DELETE requests using HttpClient in ASP.NET Core.
 We are going to show you both examples for each request with shortcut methods (PostAsync, PutAsync, DeleteAsync) and with the HttpRequestMessage class.

 - Using HttpClient to Send HTTP PATCH Requests in ASP.NET Core

-In this article, we are going to show you how to use HttpClient to send HTTP PATCH requests to achieve partial updates of our resources, thus improving the application’s performance.
+In this article, we learn how to use HttpClient to send HTTP PATCH requests to achieve partial updates of our resources, thus improving the application’s performance.

 - Using Streams with HttpClient to Improve Performance and Memory Usage

-In this one, we are going to learn how to use streams with HttpClient while sending requests and reading the content from responses.
+In this one, we learn how to use streams with HttpClient while sending requests and reading the content from responses.
 We are going to use streams with only the GET and POST requests because the logic from the POST request can be applied to PUT, and PATCH.

 - Canceling HTTP Requests in ASP.NET Core with CancellationToken

-With this one, we are going to learn how to use CancellationToken to cancel HTTP requests in our client application.
+With this one, we learn how to use CancellationToken to cancel HTTP requests in our client application.

 - Using HttpClientFactory in ASP.NET Core Applications

-In this article, we are going to learn how to centralize HttpClient’s configuration by using HttpClientFactory.
-Additionally, we are going to learn how HttpClientFactory prevents additional problems that HttpClient can cause.
+In this article, we learn how to centralize HttpClient’s configuration by using HttpClientFactory.
+Additionally, we learn how HttpClientFactory prevents additional problems that HttpClient can cause.
 Furthermore, we are going to show you how to create named and typed clients using HttpClientFactory.